-Brad is Associate Professor of psychology at the Department of Psychologyical and Brain Sciences, Dartmouth College.
+Brad is Associate Professor of psychology in the Department of Psychological and Brain Sciences, Dartmouth College.

-He's been here since June 2010.
-Previously he was senior lecturer and group leader of social perception lab at University College London and also a postdoctoral fellow at the Vision Sciences Lab at Harvard University.
+He has been here since June 2010.
+Previously he was senior lecturer and group leader lab at University College London and a postdoctoral fellow at the Vision Sciences Lab at Harvard University.

 He did his PhD at the Department of Psychology, University of California - Santa Barbara.

-Erica is a member of the Hanover High School class of 2013, and hopes to study neuroscience in college.
-She has worked on a brochure for the lab, and will be assisting in the research of childhood developmental prosopagnosia.
+Erica is a Hanover High School graduate, and currently studies psychology and computer science at Tufts University.
+She has worked on a brochure and a website for the lab, and has assisted in the research of childhood developmental prosopagnosia.

 David's research involves studying the neural correlates of face processing and object recognition in the human brain using TMS and fMRI.
 His PhD was supervised by Vincent Walsh and Brad Duchaine at UCL.
 After postdocs at MIT and NIH, David took a position as a lecturer at the University of York in England.